 No potential conflicts of interest exist between any duties to the Society of the persons on the Board of Directors and their private interests or other duties.

 Recent Management and Director Changes

-Gillian Riley joined the Society as a Non-Executive Director on 1 April 2022.
+Sally Orton was appointed as a Non-Executive Director on 1 June 2023.